Cascading/Impatient-Cascalog/README.md

 This set of progressive coding examples starts with a simple file copy and builds up to a MapReduce implementation of the TF-IDF algorithm.

+## Getting Started

-When you are ready, clone this repository and head over [to the Wiki to follow through with the 6-part tutorial](https://github.com/Quantisan/Impatient/wiki).
+Clone this repository and head over [to the Wiki to follow through with this 6-part tutorial](https://github.com/Quantisan/Impatient/wiki).

 ## Prerequisites